Urgent Care for Lacerations Care in Rockville, MD

-If you have diabetes, chronic kidney failure or a suppressed immune system, your wounds might not heal as fast or as well as other people, so you might need stitches even in a relatively small lacerations.
-When in doubt, come to our urgent care in Rockville, MD and speak to one of our providers.
+If you have diabetes, chronic kidney failure, or a suppressed immune system, your wounds might not heal as fast or as well as other people, so you might need stitches even in relatively small lacerations.
+When in doubt, come to Physicians Now Urgent Care and Walk-In Clinic in Rockville, MD, and speak to one of our providers.

 While stitches might be the most popular choice for closing lacerations, other options might be better in certain cases.
 On the scalp, for example, stitches are either difficult or impossible to use, depending on the area.
 In this case, a provider might use staples to close a deep laceration.

 Skin glue might also be an option, especially in smaller lacerations or on lacerations located in areas where there’s no tension.
 Joints, for example, have a lot of tension because they need to bend and move constantly, so glue might not work and stitches might be needed instead.
 But a not-so-deep laceration on the bicep, for example, could be closed with glue.

 If you or your child has had stitches, your provider will tell you when and how they need to be removed.
 Most sutures are removed within 10 days and as soon as five days in areas like the face, where the blood supply is rich – which makes healing faster.
 The longer the sutures are left in, the higher the risk of scarring, so providers typically try to remove stitches as soon as possible.

 However, keep in mind that the main goal of sutures is to help your wound heal, so if they need to stay in place for a longer period of time your provider might choose to do that.

 Sutures are easy to remove with surgical scissors.
 After the stitches have been removed, your provider will examine the wound to ensure it’s healing properly and properly closed.